The Internal Model Principle of Time-Varying Optimization: Extensions

-for all pairs $(\bar x,\bar\lambda)\in\real^n\times\real^m$.
-For any such saddle-point, $x$ is primal optimal, $\lambda$ is dual optimal, and the optimal duality gap is zero.
+For any such saddle-point, if strong duality holds, $x$ is primal optimal, $\lambda$ is dual optimal, and the optimal duality gap is zero.
 Moreover, the gradient of the Lagrangian (assuming it exists) is zero at any saddle-point.
-It follows from the derivations in the previous sections that the gradient-feedback and parameter-feedback algorithms can be directly applied to seek a stationary point of the Lagrangian function by replacing (in~\eqref{eq:optimization_objective_f}) the variable $x$ with the extended decision variable $\tilde x = (x, \lambda)$ and by letting $f(\tilde x, \theta) = L(x, \lambda, \theta).$ Notice that, if the critical point computed by~\eqref{eq:controller_equatons_zx_f0_a} is also a saddle-point, then it is also a solution to the equality-constrained problem; see~\cite[Ch.~5]{boyd2004}.
+It follows from the derivations in the previous sections that the gradient-feedback and parameter-feedback algorithms can be directly applied to seek a stationary point of the Lagrangian function by replacing (in~\eqref{eq:optimization_objective_f}) the variable $x$ with the extended decision variable $\tilde x = (x, \lambda)$ and by letting $f(\tilde x, \theta) = L(x, \lambda, \theta).$ Notice that, if the critical point computed by~\eqref{eq:controller_equatons_zx_f0_a} is also a saddle-point and strong duality holds, then it is also a solution to the equality-constrained problem.
+When strong duality does not hold, a saddle-point may not correspond to an optimizer~\cite[Ch.~5]{boyd2004}.